 A drop in milk supply.

 Your milk supply will diminish when pregnant.
-I thought it would disappear altogether but I am almost 22 weeks and still seem to have milk.
+I thought it would disappear altogether but I nursed throughout my third pregnancy despite it being low.

 A change in milk taste.

 My daughter hated the taste of my milk by the time I was 15 weeks along with my son.
 She then self weaned.
-My son on the other hand doesn’t seem to mind at all and is still nursing.
+My son on the other hand continued breastfeeding while I was pregnant with my third baby.

 I am always hungry while pregnant.
 Is it due to breastfeeding?
 Maybe not entirely but nursing while pregnant does burn extra calories.